2020 Major League Baseball postseason: (1) Tampa Bay Rays vs. (6) Houston Astros

 This was the second postseason meeting between the Rays and Astros.
 They last met in the ALDS the previous year, which the Astros won in five games before falling in the World Series.
 The Astros became the second team in MLB history to overcome a 3–0 series deficit to force a Game 7 in a postseason series, the first team to do so since the Boston Red Sox in the 2004 ALCS.
 However, the Rays managed to hold on and win Game 7, knocking off the defending American League champions to advance to the World Series for the first time since 2008.

 Blake Snell pitched five solid innings as the Rays took Game 1 narrowly.
 Former Astro Charlie Morton outdueled his old teammate in Lance McCullers Jr. in a pitcher’s duel in Game 2 as the Rays took a 2–0 series lead.
 In Game 3, the Astros took an early lead, but it was erased by a 5–1 run by the Rays in the sixth inning as they took a commanding three games to none series lead.
 However, the Rays weren’t out of the woods just yet.
 Jose Altuve and George Springer both homered in a 4–3 Astros win in Game 4.
 Springer and Carlos Correa homered for the Astros in an identical 4-3 victory in Game 5.
 The Astros pitching overwhelmed Snell in Game 6 as they managed to force a seventh game.
 However, the Astros wouldn’t make history as the Rays jumped out to a 4–0 lead thanks to home runs from Mike Zunino and Randy Arozarena and maintained it to win 4–2 and clinch the pennant, surviving a scare.

-The Astros would win the pennant the next year over the Boston Red Sox in six games before falling in the World Series, and in 2022 over the New York Yankees in a sweep en route to a World Series title.
+The Astros would win the pennant the next year over the Boston Red Sox in six games before falling in the World Series.